vstinner/notes/windows.rst

 OpenSSH server
 ==============

+* Go to Settings
+* Search for "Manage Optional Features"
+* Add an optional feature: "OpenSSH Server"
+* Install it.
+* Go to the Windows Start menu, search for Services.
+* In Services, search for the OpenSSH SSH Server.
+* Right click, properties:

+  * Starting type: Automatic.
+  * Click: OK

+* Right click: Start.

 To use the OpenSSH server from Microsoft (the "Optional feature"), you need at least Windows 10 build 1803.
 Before, this flavor was unusable.